nasagotech/nasagotech.github.io/README.md

 * Comprehensive and accurate coral vitality data are needed for effective preservation and restoration of coral reefs, but existing datasets are fragmented, limited in scope, and rely on costly collection methods.

 #### Project Aims
+The Geophysical Observations Toolkit for Evaluating Coral Health (GOTECH) project was a semester-long Practicum project sponsored by NASA and Coral Vita and undertaken by Master's students at Georgia Tech in the Fall of 2021 wih the following goals:

 * Establish a baseline dataset of coral health by fusing disparate open-source datasets.
 * Merge baseline coral health data with data from a Lidar Sensor aboard nasa’s cloud-aerosol Lidar and infrared pathfinder satellite Observation (CALIPSO) satellite.
 * Correlate Lidar Backscatter with Coral Presence.